code-423n4/Bot-Race-JSON-Schema/README.md

 findings: **Mandatory** - array of issues found

 * severity   : **Mandatory** - string - current expected severity - "High" | "Medium" | "Low" | "Gas" | "Refactoring" | "NonCritical" | "Disputed"

 * title      : **Mandatory** - string

-* description: **Mandatory** - string
+* description: **Optional** - string/null

 * gasSavings : **Optional** - float/null.
 Total gas savings for the individual issue.
 If you wish to include the individual gas saving for each instance, please add that into the `content` section of the instances.

 * category   : **Optional** - string/null.
 Not currently in use, but may become required in future.

 * instances  : **Mandatory** - an array of instances.
-Supports either blocks of instances, or each instance in the array as its own instance.

-  * content : **Mandatory** - string; this is where the content, code snippets, @audit tags, and the file would need to be.
+  * content : **Optional** - string/null - *This is expected to be in code block format and must start and end with \`\`\`.
+Content is for code snippets, @audit tags, and file data.
 You may choose to stack all content for an individual file here as a block, or treat it as an individual instance.
-If you wish to treat these as seperate instances instead of a block of instances, and you want the file to be present for each instance, please ensure that you include this in the content of each issue.
+If you wish to treat these as seperate instances instead of a block of instances, and you need the file to be present for each instance, please ensure that you include this in the content of each issue.
+If the issue is with the whole file you may leave this empty and just have the link in the loc field*

-  * loc     : **Mandatory** - an array of lines of code for this instance.
-This value will be used to calculate the total instances, when generating the report.
+  * loc     : **Mandatory** - array of strings - *An array of lines of code for this instance.
+Each loc must contain a link to the file or the line of code.This value will be used to calculate the total instances, when generating the report.*

 ------